a DIY circuit which extends a normal Raspberry Pi, turning it into a norns.

 - microSD card - use a high quality brand such as SanDisk ($10)

-- power supply - the Pi3B has a micro-USB power port and requires at least 2A. you can also use a portable USB battery if it’s sufficiently large.
+- power supply - we highly recommend this one. the Pi3B has a micro-USB power port and requires at least 2A and 5.25V ideally supplied through a cable with 24AWG or less. lower AWG = lower noise & more stable voltage delivery for better performance. most consumer USB cables do not meet this spec, so please be sure to keep an eye out. you can also use a portable USB battery if it’s sufficiently large.

 there are some differences between the norns and norns shield: